Tel: +44 (0)1786 430076 email: email@example.com

 Lambda has the same protections as EC2, making it extremely secure.

 AWS Lambda stores code in S3 (Simple Storage Service) and encrypts it at rest, while also carrying out integrity tests when it is running.
+And your Lambda Function only has access to the resources you give it permission to use.

 Yes.
 Because AWS Lambda is a fully managed service, it automatically monitors Lambda functions.
 It does this by using Amazon CloudWatch as well as the AWS Lambda Console and the other AWS Consoles.